nomadbsd/handbook/handbook.md

 If you have modified or deleted system files from directory trees other than `/home`, `/private`, `/etc`, `/var`, `/root`, `/tmp`, and `/usr.local.etc`, you might not be able to cleanly reset NomadBSD.

+<a name="disablegfxmenu"></a>
+### Disabling the graphics driver menu
+If you are sure the autodetection of your graphics card works, and there is no need for VESA or SCFB, you can disable the menu by adding

+`initgfx_menu="NO"` to `/etc/rc.conf`.

 <a name="troubleshooting"></a>
 ## Troubleshooting